 - Pacifier wipes

-The America Academy of Pediatrics recommends using a one-piece pacifier as a two-piece model can come apart and pose a choking hazard.
+The America Academy of Pediatrics recommends using a one-piece pacifier as a two-piece model that can come apart and pose a choking hazard.

 Liked this post?
 Pin it